Photographers cover first Super Bowl

 The photo above was taken on 70 mm film with a sequence camera by Times staff photographer Larry Sharkey.
 An earlier frame of the touchdown was published in the Jan.
 16, 1967, Los Angeles Times.

-Four Los Angeles Times photographers, Sharkey, Art Rogers, Ben Olender and Charles O’Rear had photos published after the game – check this blog later this week!
+Four Los Angeles Times photographers, Sharkey, Art Rogers, Ben Olender and Charles O’Rear had photos published after the game – check this blog post: Packers win first Super Bowl.

 Jan.
 15, 1967: Associated Press photographer George Brich stretches across the restricted area around the playing field while covering the Super Bowl game at the Memorial Coliseum.
 This image was recently found among unpublished negatives from the game.
 Credit: Art Rogers/Los Angeles Times

 This photo was added to the Photojournalist on the Job photo gallery.